aubreymlj96/Text-Editor--PWA-/README.md

-# Text-Editor-PWA

 # 19 Progressive Web Applications (PWA): Text Editor

 ## Your Task

-As you have progressed through this course, you have put together a number of impressive projects that you can show off to potential employers.
-This project is no exception; in fact, it features some of the most impressive expressions of the concepts you have learned so far.

-Your task is to build a text editor that runs in the browser.
-The app will be a single-page application that meets the PWA criteria.
-Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application will also function offline.
+This project focuses on Progressive Web Applications (PWA) by way of a text editor.
+It is a single-page applcation that consists of a number of data persistance techniques that are redundant in case one of the options is not supported by the browser.
+The application also functions when it is offline.

-To build this text editor, you will start with an existing application and implement methods for getting and storing data to an IndexedDB database.
-You will use a package called `idb`, which is a lightweight wrapper around the IndexedDB API.
+It started with an existing application and implement methods for getting and storing data to an IndexedDB database.
+This project uses a package called `idb`, which is a lightweight wrapper around the IndexedDB API.
 It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

-You will deploy this full-stack application to Heroku using the [Heroku Deployment Guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/heroku/heroku-deployment-guide).

-**Important**: Make sure your submission includes the `.npmrc` file in this starter code.
-This will ensure your application will deploy properly to heroku.

 ## User Story